 Art lovers should not miss out on a visit to Gelleria Borghese.
 Housed in a villa in the middle of the Borghese family estate, the impressive collection includes works by neoclassical artists such as Antonio Canova, Gian Lorenzo Bernini and Michelangelo Merisi da Caravaggio.

 An exploratory stroll is one of the best way to discover the beauty of Rome.
 Venturing from vicolo to vicolo, piazza to piazza, you will set sight on an array of charming streets and quaint shops.
 Make time for a fascinating two hour stroll that will take you across Ponte Sisto and the magnificent Tiber River.

 Now a state of ruins, the Roman Forum was once ancient's Rome majestic centerpiece, a striking district of temples, basilicas and public spaces.
 Countless of events, ranging from grand processions and key elections, to criminal trials, gladiator fights and prostitution have occurred at this historical site.

 An exploratory walk along its cobbled streets is an activity not to be missed.
-Start off your expedition from the Capitoline Hill, before proceeding on to other points of interest within the site. almost 3 years ago
+Start off your expedition from the Capitoline Hill, before proceeding on to other points of interest within the site. about 3 years ago